 While not relevant to the program participant, there are also eligibility criteria for the care provider.
 Persons can serve as adult foster care hosts if they are 21 years of age, can make ends meet without the program’s payments, and are willing to work with the state to receive training and a license.

 With the Maryland Project Home Adult Foster Care program, eligible seniors receive housing, meals, and supervision in a safe, supervised setting.
 Assistance with tasks, such as moving from one location to another, cooking, shopping, budgeting, and remembering to take medications, is provided, as well as transportation to and from doctors’ appointments.
 As mentioned previously, social activities are also available through this program.

 A caseworker evaluates the eligible individual to determine strengths, weaknesses, and the unmet needs of the individual.
 A social worker determines the services needed and writes up a plan of action.
 (A reassessment is done a minimum of every six months).
 Services are available through the Maryland Department of Human Resources, which may also make referrals to other community agencies.

 Most individuals do receive assistance with the financial cost of this program.
 All of this assistance, with the exception of a small personal needs allowance, must go to cover the cost of foster care.

 Limited additional information is available about the Project Home Adult Foster Care program here.

 Persons interested in becoming CARE providers (adult foster care hosts) can download a brochure here.

 Persons can apply at their local Department of Social Services.
 Click here to find the closest office to you.
 There may be a waitlist for Project Home.
 Priority is not on a first come, first serve basis.
-Those that are at risk of being institutionalized, has a family caregiver who is over 60 years old, or is at risk of being abused or neglected are given the greatest priority.
+Those who are at risk of being institutionalized, have a family caregiver who is over 60 years old, or are at risk of being abused or neglected are given the greatest priority.